keiserlab/e3fp-paper/README.md

 # Extended 3-Dimensional FingerPrint (E3FP) Paper Materials

-[E3FP](https://github.com/keiserlab/e3fp) is computational method for generating 3D molecular fingerprints.
+[E3FP](https://github.com/keiserlab/e3fp) is a computational method for generating 3D molecular fingerprints.
 This repository serves as an application of E3FP and contains a Python 2.7.x-compatible library and all scripts necessary to reproduce the analyses and figures in the E3FP